-Bluebirds are some of the most sought after backyard birds, whether they are eastern, western or mountain bluebirds.
+Bluebirds are some of the most sought-after backyard birds.
 Backyard birders who know how to attract bluebirds by meeting the birds' exact needs can enjoy the benefits of these colorful, charismatic thrushes throughout the year.

 Why We Love Bluebirds